The twisted tensor product of dg categories and a contractible 2-operad: One-side associativity and skew monoidal categories

-are {\it idempotents} but are {\it not equal to identity}, in general.
+are {\it idempotents}, but are {\it not equal to identity}, in general.

 It makes the coherence theorem for skew monoidal categories a non-trivial issue.
-It is proven in [LS] and refined in [BL].
+It is proven in [LS] and is refined in [BL].

-We suggest the following definition: \begin{defn} {\rm A skew monoidal category is called {\it perfect} if $\alpha_{X,I,Y}$, $\lambda_X$, $\rho_X$ are isomorphisms, for any objects $X,Y$. } \end{defn} One sees immediately that in a perfect skew monoidal categories the morphisms \eqref{skewidem} are equal to identity morphisms.
+We suggest the following definition: \begin{defn} {\rm A skew monoidal category is called {\it perfect} if $\lambda_X$, $\rho_X$ are isomorphisms, for any object $X$. } \end{defn} One sees immediately that in a perfect skew monoidal categories the morphisms \eqref{skewidem} are equal to identity morphisms.
 Indeed, they are idempotents and isomorphisms.

-The following coherence theorem is directly derived from the results proven in loc.cit.: \begin{prop} Let $\mathscr{C}$ be a perfect skew monoidal category.
-Then the classical Mac Lane coherence theorem holds in $\mathscr{C}$.
+More generally, the following Proposition shows that for a {perfect} skew monoidal category the classical MacLane coherence holds, what makes the situation much easier than for general skew monoidal categories, see [LS], [BL]. \begin{prop} Let $\mathscr{C}$ be a perfect skew monoidal category.
+Then the classical MacLane coherence theorem holds in $\mathscr{C}$.
 More precisely, any two morphisms between the same pair of objects, formed by successive application of $\alpha,\lambda,\rho$, are equal. \end{prop}